jnozzi/cocoadev.com/SiteContent/General/OutlineViewBindings.markdown

 Not that this is really my reasoning, but it's interesting nonetheless, from http://weblogs.asp.net/chris_pratley/archive/2004/04/27/120944.aspx

-''[...]
-Just Systems decided they needed to redo their whole application as "component software" (a fad at the time) [...] the rewrite took too long, and in desperation [[JustSystems]] put out a buggy, slow (over 30sec to boot [...])
+*[...]
+Just Systems decided they needed to redo their whole application as "component software" (a fad at the time) [...] the rewrite took too long, and in desperation General/JustSystems put out a buggy, slow (over 30sec to boot [...])
 Ichitaro that actually had less [sic] features than the product it replaced.
-It also required more memory [...]''.
+It also required more memory [...]*.

 i.e. "component based" or "modular software" is a trend, and no-one would argue against it, because it is common sense that we want stuff isolated in modules, which can then be replaced.
 The problem is that on paper, the overhead of module-communication is not visible, and complexity of code is often underestimated, i.e. an application at 4,000 lines is rather easy to maintain and large parts can be re-written in little time, whereas something around the 30,000 lines of code is much harder to maintain (this of course depends a lot on those who did the 4,000 lines version, if it's spaghetti code, the point doesn't hold).

 Unfortunately the tools to keep down the size of programs are not always available, but in the recent years a lot of focus has IMHO been given to it in form of Array Programming and Aspect Oriented Programming, which can all be used to keep down the size of the program enormously.
-Also, recent mainstream adoption of languages like Ruby, which combine a lot of neat ideas from [[FunctionalProgramming]], also help.
+Also, recent mainstream adoption of languages like Ruby, which combine a lot of neat ideas from General/FunctionalProgramming, also help.

-Another problem is that the re-usability in object oriented modular software is IMO highly overrated, when using flat hierarchies it helps, but then we are really not doing OOP but more just [[DataAbstraction]], and we would often be better off using [[GenericProgramming]] and/or a language which support [[DynamicTyping]].
+Another problem is that the re-usability in object oriented modular software is IMO highly overrated, when using flat hierarchies it helps, but then we are really not doing OOP but more just General/DataAbstraction, and we would often be better off using General/GenericProgramming and/or a language which support General/DynamicTyping.

 ----

 To me, this discussion boils down to the basics of encapsulation.
 There are both wrong ways and right ways to do it.
-See [[EncapsulationBasics]]. --[[RyanBates]]
+See General/EncapsulationBasics. --General/RyanBates

 ----

 Doesn't it suck when people hijack a conversation?

-FYI, [[NSOutlineView]] bindings are coming in Tiger, but no idea what they'll look like yet.
+FYI, General/NSOutlineView bindings are coming in Tiger, but no idea what they'll look like yet.
 Wish I did know so I could fake it for the time being.
 I like the tree approach, maybe a hiearchy of arrays of arrays...

 ----